bsiddiqui/bookshelf-history/README.md

 })
 ```

-### Author Metadata
+### Additional Metadata

-History now supports an `getAuthorMetadata(model)` option that will allow you to implement a function
+History now supports an `getAdditionalMetadata(model)` option that will allow you to implement a function
-to return the `id` and `type` of the author who requested the model mutation.
-The implementation is
+to return additional key value pairs to be stored with the history.
-up to you, but the most popular choice is to use the [continuation pattern](https://www.npmjs.com/package/cls-hooked).
+In the example below, we use the [continuation pattern](https://www.npmjs.com/package/cls-hooked), to
+fetch the logged in user / admin who initiated a HTTP request that is mutating the model.
+The data is
+saved as `additional_metadata` in the `History` table.

 ```
 const getNamespace = require('cls-hooked').getNamespace